Death of Jeannie Saffin

 Jeanne Lucille Saffin (20 March 1921 – 23 September 1982) was a British woman whose death from fire in 1982 is cited by paranormal researchers and authors as an example of spontaneous human combustion, and is reported to be the most recent suspected case in the UK.
-Aspects of the reports made immediately after her injury and death apparently supported the conclusion that her death was due to spontaneous human combustion; John Heymer devoted a chapter of his 1996 book The Entrancing Flame to the case.
+Aspects of the reports made immediately after her injury and death apparently supported the conclusion that her death was due to spontaneous human combustion; John E. Heymer devoted a chapter of his 1996 book The Entrancing Flame to the case.
 However, later research has cast doubt on some of the evidence and refutes the claims that her injuries were caused by spontaneous human combustion.

 Death

-Jeannie Saffin was born in Edmonton, London with birth defects that led to mental handicaps which reduced her abilities to those of a child.
-She was 61 years old at the time of her death.
-On the evening of 15 September 1982, she was at the family's home in Edmonton with her father, Jack Saffin, and her brother-in-law, Don Carroll.
+Jeannie Saffin was born in Edmonton, London with birth defects that caused intellectual disabilities, limiting her cognitive function to the level of a child.
+She was 61 years old when she died.
+On the evening of September 15, 1982, she was in her family's home in Edmonton with her father, Jack Saffin, and her brother-in-law, Don Carroll.
 Jeannie was sitting with her father in the kitchen.
 Jack Saffin was looking away from Jeannie when his attention was drawn to his daughter as she was suddenly on fire.
 Jack Saffin and his son-in-law Don Carroll put out the fire using water from the kitchen, and then called for an ambulance.
 Jeannie was treated en route to the hospital by paramedics, admitted to North Middlesex Hospital, and then transferred to the burn unit at Mount Vernon Hospital, where she was treated until her death caused by "broncho-pneumonia due to burns" eight days after the original fire and injury.
 Relatives suggested at the inquest that the death could have been a case of spontaneous human combustion, but the coroner, Dr John Burton, said there was "no such thing" and gave an open verdict.